rahmaneffendi/Important-Configuration-Note/Zabbix Server is not running.md

+Zabbix Server Is Not Running

-i got that problem, then i realized a have to disable selinux
+i got that problem, then i realized i have to disable selinux

 ```
 vim /etc/sysconfig/selinux